Glass of brandy at sunset

 High Wire became Charleston’s first distillery since Prohibition when it opened its doors in 2013 on upper King Street.

 Distiller Scott Blackwell, and his wife and partner Ann Marshall, have made it their mission to create small batch spirits using locally or Southern-grown grains, corn and fruits.
-“It’s important to us to use native crops to our region in our spirits -- in particular, those grown in South Carolina.
-We’re always experimenting,” Blackwell told us.
+“It’s important to us to use native crops to our region in our spirits — in particular, those grown in South Carolina.
+We’re always experimenting,” said Blackwell.
 This experimentation lead to the distillery’s most unusual spirit yet, a watermelon brandy created from a melon variety called the Bradford, thought to have been extinct in the Southeast for nearly 100 years.

 A medium-sized melon boasting a soft rind and fragrant, sweet fruit, the story behind High Wire’s Bradford-watermelon-based brandy started with University of South Carolina professor and Southern foodways historian Dr. David Shields.
 He had been searching for the watermelon for years when he received word the family for whom the melon is named had continued to grow the variety in a small field in Sumter, S.C.
 During his years of research on the Bradford, Shields uncovered one more interesting fact.
 Watermelon brandy was distilled all over the lowcountry during the 19th century.